lukeschafer/noderunner/Readme.md

   noderunner was inspired by expresso, without being tied to posix systems.
 Like expresso, it has intuitive support for testing async code.

   It's worthwhile noting that all tests run in serial.
 This was a design choice made early on, as it makes handling fixtures simpler and more intuitive (following the principle of least surprise).

-I have been thinking of ways to support parallel tests without having them interfere, and I think I have a good idea, it'll just require a bit of playing around to get going.
+  Side Note: I have been thinking of ways to support parallel tests without having them interfere, and I have some good ideas, but it would involve either a) forcing a change in the way people write fixtures (really undesirable), or b) forcing it to only work when fixtures are loaded by 'requires' rather than inline (kinda undesirable).
+Ugh I don't know...
 Stay tuned.

 ## What's it do?